-Any member of staff receiving a disclosure of abuse or noticing signs or indicators of abuse, will record it as soon as possible on the electronic system 'Smoothwall Safeguard' (https://app.safeguard.software/auth.asp?page=login) .
-The child's name will be entered, and then the concern about that child written in clearly and accurately.
+Any member of staff receiving a disclosure of abuse or noticing signs or indicators of abuse, will record it as soon as possible on the electronic system Smoothwall Safeguard.
+The child's name will be entered, and then the concern about that child written clearly and accurately.
 If the concern is related to more than one child, all names can be selected.
 Once the concern has been recorded the system will also ask if a body map is needed.
 This must be completed if a child has any marks or injuries on them, with the location clearly marked.
 This is then submitted and a notification is sent to the DSL team.
-Any concern which staff feel may lead the child to be in immediate danger, should be entered on the system as normal, but staff should then also inform a DSL about the concern they have raised to ensure all staff respond with appropriate urgency.
+Any concern which staff feel may lead the child to be in immediate danger, should be entered on the system as normal, but staff should then also inform a DSL/DDSL about the concern they have raised to ensure all staff respond with appropriate urgency.